BirkanGokbag/SLKB-Analysis-Pipeline/docs/pipeline.md

 Make sure that your SLKB pipeline package is appropriately installed.
 In order to run GEMINI Score and MAGeCK Score, you need to follow two additional steps:

 1. GEMINI Score: Make sure that you have an R environment with GEMINI installed (version >= 2.1.1).
 2. MAGeCK Score: Make sure that you have MAGECK installed into your system path.

-Run the following helper functions to make sure system is ready.
+If you cannot change your system path and/or need to load R environment seperately (e.g. working on HPC systems), this will be covered later.

+You can check whether you can access your R environment and MAGeCK on your computer.

 ```
-check_for_GEMINI() ## must pass
-check_for_MAGECK() ## must pass
+import shutil
+shutil.which('R') ## should yield accessed R environment location
+shutil.which('mageck') ## should yield MAGeCK location
 ```

 <hr>